nicky-nym/nicky-nym.github.io/pages/cities.md

 In the San Francisco Bay Area, the total residential and commercial real estate is worth about $2.6 trillion.

 The total value of all real estate, worldwide, was about $280 trillion at the end of 2017.
 Of that total, most is residential real estate, at $220 trillion, with just $33 trillion of commercial real estate and $27 trillion of agricultural real estate.
-Worldwide, residential real estate is worth more than all of the equaties & debt securities combined. [^savills]
+Worldwide, residential real estate is worth more than all of the equities & debt securities combined. [^savills]

 Historically, real estate value has increased at roughly the same pace as GNP.
 By 2050, total worldwide real estate might be worth about $560 trillion.